 (c) Any person who engages in the business of a charter party carrier or excursion service carrier in violation of subsection (2)(a) of this section is subject to a penalty of up to five thousand dollars per violation.

-(2) Operating while certificate is suspended.
+(3) Operating while certificate is suspended – auto transportation company.
 A company that operates after the commission suspends the company's certificate is subject to:

 (a) Misdemeanor or gross misdemeanor citations, for which the company must appear in district court;